JakkuSakura/wp-react-enabler/README.md

 - Shortcode
 - Widget
 - Settings page in the backend (wp-admin)
+- Frontend page

-Each JavaScript root file will correspond to the independant React app to be bundled by Webpack.
+Each JavaScript root file will correspond to the independent React app to be bundled by Webpack.

 *webpack.config.js*
 ```javascript =6